Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: Introduction

 This paper is structured as follows: Section \ref{sec:KDE_calculation} explains how we calculate KDEs in a three-dimensional space for detected signals and template banks, and how the resulting density estimates are implemented in the PyCBC ranking statistic.
-Section \ref{sec:search_of_ligo} describes our search for \ac{BBH} using this ranking in LIGO-Virgo O3 data, explaining how we set up the search and how sensitive it is compared to previous PyCBC searches in Section \ref{sec:search_configuration}, and in Section \ref{sec:search_results}, giving the complete search results from our analysis and comparing these with previous candidate lists.
-Section \ref{sec:discussion} summarized the implications of our results and discussed further technical issues and possible developments.
+Section~\ref{sec:search_of_ligo} describes our search for BBH using this ranking in LIGO-Virgo O3 data: in Sec~\ref{sec:search_configuration} we explain the analysis configuration, in Sec.~\ref{sec:search_sensitivity} we compare its sensitivity to previous PyCBC searches, and in Sec.~\ref{sec:search_results} we give complete search results from our analysis and compare these with previous candidate lists.
+Section \ref{sec:discussion} summarizes the implications of our results and discusses further technical issues and possible developments.